owhite/balancing-robot-notes/DOCS/PID_position.md

-# Examples of PID not working at this point.
+# Examples of PID working and not working

 The way the code is set up is if the user hits the button we switch to a supervisor mode that sets the position
 ```c